mocnik-science/giscience.net-data/README.md

   open access: false
 ```

 The first line is only an internal abbreviation.
 If an official/widely-used abbreviation exists, it is used in the first line, and the first characters of the journal name otherwise (including capitals and lower case letters).
+If a name only consisting of one word shall be abbreviated, the internal abbreviation equals the name.

 Please **order** the journals by the internal abbreviation (first line)!